5 Tips to Organize Your Home Office

 by Guest on May 15, 2012

 Since it’s usually one of the most often used rooms in the house, keeping the home office neat and tidy can sometimes be a challenge.
-It’s important to have a well organized space to work at home not only to boost your productivity, but to give you sense of accomplishment and satisfaction of a job well done.
+It’s important to have a well-organized space to work at home not only to boost your productivity, but to give you a sense of accomplishment and satisfaction of a job well done.
 Here are five simple tips to easily organize your home office and also make it a welcome place in which to work.

 Make a List

 Before beginning the task of getting your office in shape, sit down and take a long look around.
 Pick a day when you’re free to clean and organize without worrying about unfinished business.
-Make a list of everything that needs done or that you’d like to accomplish.
+Make a list of everything that needs doing or that you’d like to accomplish.
 If you’ve got a huge job ahead of you, rather than feeling overwhelmed and possibly giving up, divide your tasks into manageable increments.

 If it takes 15 minutes at the beginning and end of each day to weed through all of the files and paperwork that you’ve accumulated, then be sure to stick to your plan until you can see the surface of your desk.